GerbilSoft/rvthtool/doc/rvth_notes.md

 These notes were written using a full dump of an RVT-H disk using the front-panel USB port and an API trace of rvtwriter.exe 1.0.0.4.

+NOTE: Sectors (LBAs) are assumed to be 512 bytes.

 ## Test System

 According to rvtwriter, this RVT-H has: